EMS Organizational Structure

-Hunter Dean ’22, the 2021-2022 Director of SLU EMS, serves a number of important roles.
+Curtis Amory '23, the 2022-2023 Director of SLU EMS, serves a number of important roles.
 As the Public Information Officer for SLU EMS, the Director interacts with the New York State Department of Health, State and Local oversight bodies, the University Administration and the Safety and Security Department.
 The Director works with other local EMS agencies, such as Canton Fire Rescue, to ensure the best possible service is available to our patients.
 The director is also responsible for public information queries.

 Our Director and Assistant Director both share the final task of providing a Supervisory role to our members.
 Both have their EMS pagers on 24/7, and at least one is always available for questions and support.

 SLU EMS operates several smaller units which are dedicated to patient care.
 These units are called Crews.
 A typical SLU EMS crew consists of three EMTs, one of whom is the Crew Chief and is responsible for administrative tasks within the crew itself.
 Each Crew also is typically staffed with two First Responders.
 Due to the difficulties of Emergency Response during a pandemic, as of Fall 2020 all three Crew Chiefs keep their EMS pagers on 24/7.

 One member of SLU EMS serves as the agency's THELMO Representative.
 They are a member of the Thelomathesian Society Senate and facilitate collaboration between EMS and THELMO for the duration of the academic year.

 At any given time during the academic year, SLU EMS provides St. Lawrence with an on-call Duty Crew.
 An on-call Duty Crew consists of one Primary EMT who is assigned the EMS fly car for the day, a Secondary EMT who is on foot, and a First Responder who is also on foot.